 “I came home crying after every class, because the language around this is so misogynistic,” said Eisenstadt, referring to such terms as niddah, which refers to the period of time during a woman’s menstrual period and seven days after, but which also means “outcast” or “desolate.”

 Today, Eisenstadt, who is 40 and the director of education and family engagement at the Society for the Advancement of Judaism, is a mikvah guide at ImmerseNYC, a nonprofit that has trained volunteers to help people have positive immersion experiences in the mikvah.
 Now she thoroughly enjoys her monthly immersion and the time she spends helping other women experience the ritual.
-And through ImmerseNYC, she has found the secret treehouse club she imagined as a child.
+And through ImmerseNYC, she has found the secret treehouse club she imagined.